-Costing just $99/year, or even $0 in the first year with Amplify Points (details below), this annual fee won't break the bank, and while you mightn't be familiar with the BankSA brand, it's backed by Westpac: on-par with the likes of St. George and Bank of Melbourne, which also offer similar Amplify credit cards.
+Costing just $99/year, the annual fee won't break the bank, and while you mightn't be familiar with the BankSA brand, it's backed by Westpac: on-par with the likes of St. George and Bank of Melbourne, which also offer similar Amplify credit cards.

 BankSA Amplify Platinum card: fast facts